 Orthopedic conditions that may respond well to bone marrow aspirate concentrate include:

 Your doctor thoroughly evaluates your injury or condition, discusses your health history, and determines if BMAC is the best option for you.
-If you’re not an ideal candidate for this procedure, another regenerative medicine treatment like platelet-rich plasma or stem cell therapy may help your specific orthopedic concern.
+If you’re not an ideal candidate for this procedure, another regenerative medicine treatment like platelet-rich plasma or regenerative cellular therapy may help your specific orthopedic concern.

 To learn more, call or schedule a consultation online today.